ChimeHQ/chime-swift/README.md

 ## Future Development

 A language server is not required to provide semantic languages features to Chime.
-A way to expand this extension would be to directly integrate with SourceKit, possibly via [SourceKitten][sourcekitten].
+A way to expand this extension would be to directly integrate with native tooling.
 This could offer a lower-overhead implementation, while also providing additional features not directly exposed via Language Server Protocol.
-Also would be pretty cool.
+Plus, it would be pretty cool.

+Relevant projects:

+- [SourceKitten][sourcekitten]
+- [SwiftFormat][swiftformat]

 ## Suggestions or Feedback